kociumba/krobe/README.md

 task build
 ```

+This task is configured to automatically build for your current native platform.

-If all prerequisites are met, this will compile Krobe and output `krobe.exe` in the `bin/` directory.
+If all prerequisites are met, this will compile Krobe and output `krobe[exe ext]` in the `bin/` directory.

-Other platforms aside from windows are not supported yet, but there are plans to work towards cross-platform support
+> [!IMPORTANT]
+> There is currently very early linux support, krobe compiles on linux, technically works, but I do not have access to any real linux desktop which could be used to test krobe, so full or any functionality is not guaranteed

 ## Features